 Is 20 t-shirts too many?

-It depends on your laundry routine and daily use if you wash weekly, 20 can be a normal quantity of t-shirts.
-For a minimalist wardrobe or capsule wardrobe roster, it may be high; track how many shirts per laundry cycle you actually wear.
+It depends on your laundry routine and daily use.
+If you wash weekly, 20 can be a normal number of t-shirts.
+For a minimalist or capsule wardrobe, it may be high; track how many shirts you actually wear per laundry cycle.

 What is the 7 rule for outfits?